MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-console-sharepoint-integration.md

 ## Next steps

 - You can use views and dashboards to visualize operational data from different perspectives to make meaningful decisions.
-To understand how to do this, see [Using Views and Dashboards in Operations Manager](manage-console-using-views-dashboards.md).
+To understand how to do this, see [Use Views and Dashboards in Operations Manager](manage-console-using-views-dashboards.md).

-- To learn how you can use reports in Operations Manager to view historical operational data, see [Using reports in Operations Manager](manage-reports-installed-during-setup.md).
+- To learn how you can use reports in Operations Manager to view historical operational data, see [Use reports in Operations Manager](manage-reports-installed-during-setup.md).